Tasted with Stéphanie Michelet in Lignorelles, 23 January 2019.

-“2017 was frosted here, some of the worst frost in Chablis – together with Maligny – our vines mainly in the north-west corner of Chablis – but the wines are looking great!
-The big difference with most of Chablis was that we had a couple of hours of rain before the temperatures plummeted to -8°C, everywhere else remained dry so they had a small advantage.
-But this is an area that normally doesn’t frost – it was really the combination of rain followed by the cold that did the damage – some vines looked like they’d almost been killed – they took a long time to come back.
+“2017 was frosted here, some of the worst frost in Chablis – together with Maligny – our vines mainly in the north-west corner of Chablis – but the wines are great!
+We barbecued in March as it was so warm, but at Easter the cold returned and even worse it rained just before the frost hit with -8°C – so we were much harder hit than many other sectors.
+This is an area that normally doesn’t frost – but it was the combination of rain followed by the cold that did the damage – some vines looked like they’d almost been killed – they took a long time to come back.
 We still managed roughly 50% as we had vines that compensated in other areas.
-So we have more wine in 2017 than 2016.
-Two vintages in a row so low is hard but we were lucky to have a decent vintage in 2015 and not all is already sold so it gives us a little bridge.
-Still, I think way may be moving quite quickly from selling 2016 to 2017!”
+So we had a more wine in 2017 than 2016.
+Our clients won’t suffer in 2017 though, as we only commercialise about 60% of our production, so it just meant that we had no bulk sales – something we couldn’t do without buying grapes in 2016.
+But I like the wines very much.”

-The ‘Vincent’ wines with DIAM; 3 and 5 for the Petit Chablis and Chablis (respectively), cork for the others.
+The ‘Michelet’ wines with DIAM; 3 and 5 for the Petit Chablis and Chablis (respectively), cork for the others.
 Stephanie’s father remains ‘very traditional and is attached to his corks!’

 70% old vines, with a young vine in Bienes, the rest over 60 years old in Lignorelles – just one old barrel as part of the overall elevage – maybe 5% of the volume.